KnightNikhil/Java-Interview-Preparation/Notes/Collections.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. What is the benefit of Generics in Collections Framework?

-Generics allow us to provide the type of Object that a collection can contain, so if we try to add any element of other type it throws compile time error.
-This avoids ClassCastException at Runtime because we will get the error at compilation.
-Also Generics make code clean since we don’t need to use casting and instanceof operator.

 ## Q. How do WeakHashMap works?

 WeakHashMap is a Hash table-based implementation of the Map interface with weak keys.
 An entry in a WeakHashMap will automatically be removed when its key is no longer in ordinary use.
 Both null values and the null key are supported.
 This class has performance characteristics similar to those of the HashMap class and has the same efficiency parameters of initial capacity and load factor.